Novactive/NovaeZSEOBundle/Resources/doc/USAGE.md

  --siteaccess          SiteAccess to use for operations.
 If not provided, default siteaccess will be used

 Help:
- The novae_zseo:convertxrow command converts existing [xrow field type](https://github.com/xrowgmbh/xrowmetadata) data to Nova's `metas` format.
+ The nova_ezseo:convertxrow command converts existing [xrow field type](https://github.com/xrowgmbh/xrowmetadata) data to Nova's `metas` format.
  You can select the ContentType via the identifier, identifiers or group_identifier option.

  Converter will add `metas` field to specified content type and convert all existing xrow `metadata` fields to `metas` format.
 Because of the compatibility reason `fieldtype_metas` configuration should include at least `title`, `description` and `keywords` items.